-- 1) If the opposing team scores during a 2 minute bench penalty that is being measured, the penalty shall terminate, unless the opposing team is outnumbered on the rink or the teams play with equal strength. - The penalty will not terminate if the goal is scored neither during a delayed penalty nor from a penalty shot caused by an offence leading to a penalty.
-If a 2 minute bench penalty is imposed in connection with a penalty shot or a delayed penalty shot, the rules concerning penalties in connection with a penalty shot shall also be applied. - 2) If a team has more than one 2 minute bench penalty, these shall, with the exception of double penalties, terminate in the same order they have been carried out. - Double penalties shall never terminate.
-A 'double penalty' is when two 2 minute bench penalties, imposed on one player from each team, are carried out simultaneously, and the measuring of the penalties also starts simultaneously.
-A 'double penalty' can not occur if one of the teams already has two bench penalties being measured. - If a goalkeeper incurs one or several 2 minute bench penalties, the team captain shall choose a field player, who is not already penalized, to serve the penalties.
+- If the opposing team scores during a 2 minute bench penalty that is being measured, the penalty shall terminate, unless the opposing team is outnumbered on the rink or the teams play with equal strength.
+The penalty will not terminate if the goal is scored neither during a delayed penalty nor from a penalty shot caused by an offence leading to a penalty. - 2) If a team has more than one 2 minute bench penalty, these shall terminate in the same order they have been carried out.